oddlama/vane/documentation/content/vane-admin/hazard_protection.md

 ```
 ---
 Vane protects your world against some annoying hazards by default.
-Disable any of these protections, if they don't fit your playstyle.
+Disable any of these protections if they don't fit your play style.

 - Entities cannot break doors
 - Endermen don't steal blocks